EMBL-EBI-TSI/cloud-benchmarks/README.md

 **No other OS is currently supported** and failure to comply may alter or block tests execution.
 It is recommended to update the system to the latest packages via `yum update` prior to execution.

 Network connectivity of the Cloud Provider towards EMBL-EBI data centers is tested via GridFTP transfers.
 To achieve this, some form of authentication is needed.
 This benchmarking script adopts [GridFTP lite](http://toolkit.globus.org/toolkit/data/gridftp/) to overcome the limitations given by the certificates needed to empower full-blown GridFTP servers, as it exploits SSH to carry out authentication.
 To allow EBI staff to properly authorize in advance the connection, prospect users must provide the public part of a SSH keypair to be used in the SSH authentication mechanism. `Hostname` and `port` to be used for the connection, as well as the assigned `username`, will be provided by EBI staff as soon as the `public key` is be uploaded to the server and the relevant user/permission established.
 Ports from `50000` to `50100` must accept TCP traffic from the outside to allow for GridFTP connections.

-The benchmark process require `20GB` of available space, in the root partition of virtual machine.
+The benchmarking process require `20GB` of available space in the root partition of the virtual machine running it.

 The script can be freely downloaded from [here](https://github.com/EMBL-EBI-TSI/cloud-benchmarks).
 It does need a number of options specified at launch time to correctly carry out the test, as follows:

 ### Options

-Mandatory options | description
+Mandatory options | Description
 ---- | ----
-`--cloud <value>` | the name of the cloud provider running the test, this is chosen by the cloud provider itself.<p> It may or may not coincide with the username assigned by EMBL-EBI
+`--cloud <value>` | The name of the cloud provider running the test, this is chosen by the cloud provider itself.<p> It may or may not coincide with the username assigned by EMBL-EBI
-`--flavor <value>` | the flavor of the VM the test is running on.<p> Please note that, as part of the test, statistics regarding available resources are acquired
+`--flavor <value>` | The flavor of the VM the test is running on.<p> Please note that, as part of the test, statistics regarding available resources are acquired
-`--keypair <value>` | the absolute path to the cloud provider private key.<p> The keypair corresponding to the public key provided to EMBL-EBI for authentication
+`--keypair <value>` | The absolute path to the cloud provider private key.<p> This should match the public key provided to EMBL-EBI for authentication
-`--port <value>` | the port of the EMBL-EBI server to connect to during the test.<p> This information will be provided by EMBL-EBI staff
+`--port <value>` | The port of the EMBL-EBI server to connect to during the test.<p> This information will be provided by EMBL-EBI staff
-`--server <value>` | the hostname of the EMBL-EBI server to o connect to during the test.<p> This information will be provided by EMBL-EBI staff
+`--server <value>` | The hostname of the EMBL-EBI server to o connect to during the test.<p> This information will be provided by EMBL-EBI staff
-`--user <value>` | the username provided by EMBL-EBI that will be used for SSH authentication
+`--user <value>` | The username provided by EMBL-EBI that will be used for SSH authentication

-Optional | descritpion
+Optional | Description
  ---- | ----
-`--call-home` | if specified test results will be sent back to the EMBL-EBI benchmark server
+`--call-home` | If specified, test results will be sent back to the EMBL-EBI benchmark server

 With all the options correctly specified, the full command to launch the script should resemble the following: